-4.2.
+4.2 .
 The SWOT analysis

 Table 2.
-The results of SWOT analysis
+The results of SWOT and

 Strengths Weaknesses

 1. Favorable and strategic location for 1.
 Limited tourists activities in the low

 national defense and security season

-- 2. Rich and diverse tourism resources with the potentials for local tourism development - 3.
-Favourable and supportive climate - 4.
-Special craft villages with unique and famous products - 5.
-Abundant local labour force - 6.
-Active-supported related government authorities with stable politics and special incentive policy on investment - 7.
-Businesses with knowledge of the locality characteristics - 8.
-Existing master plan for tourism development - 9.
-Right awareness of related stakeholders in sustainable tourism development

-- 2. Poor introduction to local history and culture - 3.
-Poor infrastructure and transportation; unadaptable with development needs - 4.
-Weak labour force quality in total and limited human resources in the tourism sector - 5.
-Poor tourist information system - 6.
-Blur local Marketing - 7.
-Most local businesses as SMEs or very small enterprises - 8.
-Craft villages facing the falling risks from limited investments. - 9.
-Poor linkage and collaboration among stakeholders - 10.
-Un-available general information channel for tourism promotion and its investment - 11.
-Damaged environment and ecology by local tourism and business production - 12.
-Harmful and degraded tourism resources - 13.
-Slow and limited awareness of local resident on environmental protection and on sustainable tourism development. - 14.
-Inhomogeneous tourism development in Phu Quoc areas - 15.
-Institutional deficiencies and limited state management on sustainable tourism development - 16.
-Complicated and risky local safety and security - 17.
-Limited international tourists
+Rich and diverse tourism resources with the potentials for local tourism development Favourable and supportive climate Special craft villages with unique and famous products Abundant local labour force Active-supported related government authorities with stable politics and special incentive policy on investment Businesses with knowledge of the locality characteristics Existing master plan for tourism development Right awareness of related stakeholders in sustainable tourism development Poor introduction to local history and culture Poor infrastructure and transportation; unadaptable with development needs Weak labour force quality in total and limited human resources in the tourism sector Poor tourist information system Blur local Marketing Most local businesses as SMEs or very small enterprises Craft villages facing the falling risks from limited investments.
+Poor linkage and collaboration among stakeholders Un-available general information channel for tourism promotion and its investment Damaged environment and ecology by local tourism and business production Harmful and degraded tourism resources' Slow and limited awareness of local resident on environmental protection and on sustainable tourism development.
+Inhomogeneous tourism development in Phu Quoc areas Institutional deficiencies and limited state management on sustainable tourism development 6.
+Complicated and risky local safety and security 17.
+Limited international tourists Opportunities Threats Increasing tendency towards ecotourism, cultural tourism, leisure travel and others by tourists Increasing means in Plan Organization The low recovered economy in the world leadings the limited tourism needs.
+Increasing many investors in Phu Quoc Favorable cooperation opportunities in tourism development by strong and 2.
+Well-established and developed tourism activities of other surrounding islands deep globalization and international 3.
+Strongly increased FDI to Phu Quoc integration 4.
+Fierce competition in tourism in the 4.
+Ability to apply new technology in region and in the world which requires tourism management and development high quality requests from tourists5.
+The higher practical requirement in tourism in the region and the world.